nibbula/yew/los/README.md

 The separation between interactive and programmatic invocation, helps alleviate the tension between scripting and interactive features, allows user customization, removes clutter from the command arguments, and preserves compatibility.
-If you want to change the command line arguments to suite your use, you can do so easily, and it shouldn't affect anything else.
+If you want to change the command line arguments to suit your use, you can do so easily, and it shouldn't affect anything else.

 *Note* that this depends on [yew](https://github.com/nibbula/yew) and is infrequently updated from there.